WillSams/samswebs-4.0/web/docs/index.md

 ## About Me

-Experienced Cloud/Software Engineer with 17+ years of diverse solution development for customers.
-A polyglot with a passion for open-source technologies, AWS certified professional, and small start-ups.
-Always seeking to contribute to a tech-focused company or non-profit organizations solving interesting challenges.
+Experienced Cloud/Software Engineer with 17+ years experience.
+Passionate about open-source technologies, Amazon Web Services, and small start-ups.
+Seeking to contribute to a tech-focused company or a non-profit organization solving interesting challenges.
 U.S. Army veteran.

 * [LinkedIn](https://www.linkedin.com/in/wsams/ )
 * [GitHub](https://github.com/WillSams/)